xvrrr/AI-Creator/readme.md

 # Acknowledgements

-We would like to express our deepest gratitude to the numerous individuals and organizations that have made AI-Creator possible.
+We would like to express our deepest gratitude to the numerous individuals and organizations that have made Agentic-AIGC possible.
 This project stands on the shoulders of giants, benefiting from the collective wisdom of the open-source community and the groundbreaking work of AI researchers worldwide.

 First and foremost, we are indebted to the open-source community and AI service providers whose tools and technologies form the foundation of our work: